Hormones and performance

 Testosterone deficiency is likely and treatment is usually indicated.
 If below 5.2 nmol/L with low LH/FSH or raised prolactin, pituitary MRI is recommended to rule out a tumour.

 The grey zone is where most men who “feel low T” will land — and where most GPs will say “it's normal.”
 Understanding this clinical framework lets you have an informed conversation with your doctor rather than accepting a dismissive “it's fine.”
+If your own result landed here, our guide to borderline testosterone results walks through the exact steps to confirm it.

 6. At what testosterone level do symptoms appear?